blahosyl/task-manager-frontend/README.md

 #### Security

 `npm audit fix` was run after every time a new package was installed.
 It is beyond the scope of the correct project to fix all dependency warnings, as these are typically handled by more senior developers or dedicated security engineers.

+All passwords are stored in a password manager, and not written down in plain text electronically or on physical paper.

+Unfortunately, the infrastructure for project submission at Code Institute requires the admin credentials to be submitted in plain text.

+#### GitHub branches

 ## Testing